Swinburne University of Technology

 - The Postgraduate Qualifying Program (available to International applicants only), plus either a previous related discipline, Higher Education Study or at least two years of relevant work experience.

-Relevant professional/managerial experience and evidence of academic capability will be determined by the Faculty PVC (or delegate), concerning faculty-determined guiding principles.
+Relevant professional/managerial experience and evidence of academic capability will be determined by the Faculty PVC (or delegate), with reference to faculty-determined guiding principles.
 Applicants must submit a curriculum vitae (CV) with their application.

 Documents substantiating relevant experience are required, clearly detailing roles and duration and evidence of formal and non-formal learning.
 Where relevant experience is used as the basis of admission, no further recognition for prior learning/credit can be granted.